TiendaNube/api-docs/resources/transaction.md

   "type": "credit_card",
   "status": {
     "id": "pending",
-    "reason": "Some reason for pending status."
+    "reason": "Some reason for this status update."
   },
   "installments": {
     "quantity": 3,